John Marvel

 John Marvel (September 11, 1926 – March 16, 2013) was an American rancher and politician.

 Born in Battle Mountain, Nevada, Marvel served in the United States Army during World War II.
 Marvel was a cattle rancher.
 He graduated from University of Nevada, Reno.
-Marvel served in the Nevada Assembly 1978-2008 as a Republican.
+Marvel served in the Nevada Assembly from 1978 to 2008 as a Republican.
 He died in Carson City, Nevada.